truenas/documentation/static/includes/TNHardwareGuide.md

 Mirroring two large drives offers the advantage of redundancy and balancing reads between the two devices, which could lower power draw, but little else.
 The write performance of two large drives is similar to that of a single drive.
 By contrast, an array of eight 4 TB drives offers a wide range of configurations to optimize performance and redundancy at a lower cost.
-If configured as striped mirrors, eight drives could yield four times greater write performance with a similar total capacity.
+If configured as striped mirrors, eight drives can yield four times greater write performance with a similar total capacity.
-You might also consider adding a hot-spare drive with any zpool configuration, which lets the zpool automatically rebuild itself if one of its primary drives fails.
+You might also consider adding a hot-spare drive with any pool configuration, which lets the pool automatically rebuild itself if one of its primary drives fails.

 ### Storage Device Burn-In

 Spinning disk hard drives have moving parts that are highly sensitive to shock and vibration and wear out with use.
 Consider pre-flighting every storage device before putting it into production, especially:

-* Start a long HDD self-test (`smartctl -t long /dev/`), and after the test completes (could take 12+ hrs)
+Start a long HDD self-test (`smartctl -t long /dev/`), and after the test completes (could take 12+ hrs):

 * Check the results (`smartctl -a /dev/`)
 * Check pending sector reallocations (`smartctl -a /dev/ | grep Current_Pending_Sector`)
 * Check reallocated sector count (`smartctl -a /dev/ | grep Reallocated_Sector_Ct`)
 * Check the UDMA CRC errors (`smartctl -a /dev/ | grep UDMA_CRC_Error_Count`)
-* Check HDD and SSD write latency consistency (`diskinfo -wS `) *Unformatted drives only!*
+* Check HDD and SSD write latency consistency (`diskinfo -wS ` for CORE or `iostat` or `fio` for SCALE systems) *Unformatted drives only!*
 * Check HDD and SSD hours (`smartctl -a /dev/ | grep Power_On_Hours`)
 * Check NVMe percentage used (`nvmecontrol logpage -p 2 nvme0 | grep “Percentage used”`)

 Take time to create a pool before deploying the system.
 Subject it to as close to a real-world workload as possible to reveal individual drive issues and help determine if an alternative pool layout is better suited to that workload.
 Be cautious of used drives, as vendors might not be honest or informed about their age and health.
-Verify vendors have not recertified all new drives by checking the hours using `smartctl(8)`.
+Verify vendors have not recertified drives by checking the hours using `smartctl(8)` for all new drives.
-A drive vendor could also zero the hours of a drive during recertification, masking the drive age. iXsystems tests all storage devices it sells for at least 48 hours before shipment.
+A drive vendor might also zero the hours of a drive during recertification, masking the drive age. iXsystems tests all storage devices it sells for at least 48 hours before shipment.

 ### Storage Controllers